 Daoism, properly understood covers a whole lot more turf than simply yogic technique.
 First and foremost, Daoism—like all other world religions—putters about as a means of social control and regulation, all nicely effected under the innocent pretense of helping the masses keep in tune with the Dao (heaven).
 And, like all other world religions, Daoism touts a spiritual side too.

 If you have interest in learning more about Daoism as a religion, these days you have access to some great academic references.
 For instance, anything by Livia Kohn will provide you a balanced perspective.
 Here’s the link to her website: Three Pines Press.
-For the academic slant on neidan (advanced Daoist yoga) you can check out Fabrizio Predagio.
+For the academic slant on neidan (advanced Daoist yoga) you can check out Fabrizio Pregadio.
 And here’s the link to his website: Golden Elixir Press.

 However, the esoteric part of Daoism, as a living practice and not an intellectual exegesis, unfortunately remains wrapped in mystery and firmly lost within the bowels of the religion.
 Remarkably, some small cracks in this great stonewall of silence have sprouted over the last decade or two.